Biotechnology

 Abstract

-In this study, mozzarella cheese covered with edible and biodegradable films was manufactured from whey proteins reinforced with green alcoholic extract to preserve the environment from degradable plastics surrounding it.
-Two types of mozzarella cheese were manufactured.
-The first made unwrapped mozzarella ...
+In this study, mozzarella cheese covered with edible biodegradable films made from whey proteins reinforced with green alcoholic extract was manufactured to reduce environmental impact from degradable plastics.
+Two types of mozzarella cheese were produced: the first unwrapped (control) and the second ...

 Read More ...